umvar/Little-Man-Computer/README.md

 # LMC

-An implementation of the [Little Man Computer architecture](https://wikipedia.org/wiki/Little_man_computer) in x86 Assembly.
+A quick implementation of the [Little Man Computer architecture](https://wikipedia.org/wiki/Little_man_computer) in x86 Assembly.